 For some people the realisation that you are trans comes in the meeting with other trans people; you suddenly find the words to describe something you already feel but haven’t been able to express to yourself or others.
 For the great majority of people, gender identity is deeply rooted.
 For a small number of trans people gender identity is in flux, and you can identify as gender fluid and thereby have a changeable or fluid gender identity.

-How do you get the diagnosis gender dysphoria?
+How do you get a gender dysphoria-diagnosis?

 The possibility to access gender affirming care is very different in different countries.
 In Sweden, gender assessment and gender affirming care is a part of the public healthcare.
 In order to make sure that people get the right care, there are carefully conducted assessments, especially for people under 18.
 It’s important to understand that the Swedish trans care differs from for example American trans care, and that you therefore cannot apply American criticism or research on Sweden.

-The gender assessment teams are made up of people who, apart from their professional skills, have an expertise in gender dysphoria.
-The teams usually consist of a psychiatrist (a doctor specialised in psychiatry), psychologist and counselor (social worker).
+The gender assessment teams are made up of people who, apart from their professional skills, have expertise in gender dysphoria.
+The teams usually consist of a psychiatrist (a doctor specialised in psychiatry), psychologist and counsellor (social worker).
 There are other specialists tied to the team, such as an endocrinologist (hormone doctor), surgeon and a speech therapist (voice and communication specialist).

 Just like in other assessments in psychiatry, a gender assessment is based on dialogue and standardised tests (most often in the form of forms that the care recipient fills out).
 The psychosocial assessment is an important part of the process.
 Here, the care recipient and the counselor map out the care recipient’s social network and what important people they have around them.
 In the gender assessments of children the child’s next of kin are involved.
 Not everybody who are diagnosed with gender dysphoria wants gender affirming treatment, but many people need some form of gender affirming treatment to lessen gender dysphoria.